License analytics give you a quick, aggregated overview of your licenses.

 Beyond the out of the box device analytics (software version, operating system), SLASCONE enables you to collect custom data using analytical fields and respective analytical heartbeats.
 Let’s assume you are an IoT vendor and you want to capture/analyze the temperature of your devices.
 In this case you would create an analytical field Temperature.
 This field can now be populated through analytical heartbeats.
 Note that while (normal) heartbeats have licensing/activation implications, analytical heartbeats do not affect the licensing/activation status at all.
 They just provide an easy way to collect data.

-The product dashboard has two filters controlling every chart:
+The product dashboard has the following filters controlling most of the charts:

 - Customer Type: It is paramount to create meaningful customer types and map your customers to the right customer type.
 Otherwise you are not going to be able to get the best out of your analytical data.
 Typically, you will have many internal/test licenses that should not influence your analysis.
 By filtering out the customer type ‘internal’, you can remove this noise.